-Niederösterreich is Austria’s largest province and also its biggest wine growing region for “Qualitätswein”.
+Niederösterreich is Austria’s largest province and also its biggest wine-growing region for “Qualitätswein”.
 This province is home to the most famous Grüner Veltliners and Rieslings from the country but is known for much more than these two precious grapes.
-Under its name are gathered an abundant diversity of wine cultures, ranging from vinous stylings of local varietal rarities to distinctive interpretations of international types.
+Under its name is gathered an abundant diversity of wine cultures, ranging from vinous stylings of local varietal rarities to distinctive interpretations of international types.
 The cooling influences from the Northwest bring freshness to its wines while the warm winds from the Pannonian side support the generous fruit one will also find in many examples from Niederösterreich.

 Let us take a stroll along the Danube and hear about sonorous names such as Wachau, Krems- and Kamptal and find some exciting treasures from the Carnuntum and Thermenregion.

 Presenter: Andreas Wickhoff MW